 screen.
 From this a veterinarian is able to view, in great detail, the external and internal

-that an internal mass is present, an ultrasound may be able to determine if the mass is
+reveal that an internal mass is present, an ultrasound may be able to determine if

 What is Radiography?